Karl Steinberg: Audio engineer

 As an audio engineer and co-producer, Karl Steinberg mixed the albums of various bands of the Neuen Deutschen Welle.

 At the Wilster studio in 1984, Steinberg recorded Inga Rumpf's Liebe.
 Leiden.
 Leben..
 During this time, he also worked on projects with Mau Mau, Manfred Rürup, Modern and Udo Dahmen.
 In 1982 Steinberg worked with Frl.
 Menke in 1982 in the Studio Maschen and in the Loft Studios Brunwey together with Achim Reichel and Boyzone.

 Software developer

-Steinberg Research GmbH's first product, Multitrack Recorder for the Commodore C64, was one of the first MIDI-Sequencer available on the market in 1983.
+Steinberg Research GmbH's first product, a Multitrack Recorder for the Commodore C64, was one of the first MIDI-Sequencers available on the market in 1983.
 The MIDI protocol was presented to the public in the same year.
 The MIDI interfaces distributed with the Multitrack Recorder were self-soldered at the beginning.
-After Pro 16 for the C-64 and Pro 24 for the Atari ST, the music software Cubase appeared in 1989.
-In 1996, Steinberg brought the Virtual Studio Technology (VST) out.
-Today, VST is the most widely used interface in the audio sector.
+After the Pro 16 for the C-64 and the Pro 24 for the Atari ST, the music software Cubase appeared in 1989.
+In 1996, Steinberg released the Virtual Studio Technology (VST).
+Today, VST is the most widely used plug-in standard in the audio sector.

 Steinberg Media Technologies GmbH has been owned by Yamaha Corporation since 2004.

 With the digital musician recorder from digitalmusician.net Karl Steinberg and Manfred Rürup developed a free audio recorder that allows you to record polyphonic music in real time via an internet connection.
 The service was closed down on 30 June 2018.